The genocide of the Armenians

 Victims

-• Several hundred representatives of the Armenian elite arrested on 24 April 1915, in Constantinople as well as in provincial towns, interned and then murdered.
+• Several hundred representatives of the Armenian elite were arrested on 24 April 1915, in Constantinople as well as in provincial towns, interned and then murdered.

-• 1,040 782 Armenians, mainly women, children and old people, deported between April and the beginning of autumn 1915 in 306 convoys.
+• 1,040,782 Armenians, mostly women, children and the elderly, deported between April and early autumn 1915 in 306 convoys.

 • Nearly 400,000 deaths in the concentration camps from October 1915 to June 1916.